abapinho/abaK/README.md

 - multiple scopes: some constants can be used system-wide while others can belong to a single program and no one else will mess with them;
 - system-wide management: constant sources are registered in a central table so that it is easy to keep track of the existing data sources;
 - different formats: besides a database table, the constants data can be formatted as `CSV`, `XML` or `JSON`;
-- different content locations: besides providing it inline, content can be fetched from an `URL`, a server file or even `abaK` in another system;
+- different content locations: besides providing it inline, content can be fetched from an `URL`, a server file or even another `abaK` in a remote SAP system via `RFC`;
 - extensible: if needed, new format/content readers can be created (ex.: to read legacy data in a specific data format).

-Providing a well-defined API, abaK clearly separates the way it is used from the way the constants are stored.
+Providing a well-defined `API`, `abaK` clearly separates the way it is used from the way the constants are stored.

 Documentation in the [wiki](https://github.com/abapinho/abak/wiki).